 MOTH AND WASP, SOIL AND OCEAN offers a unique, child-friendly perspective on a earliest origins of agroscience.
 Add this STEAM selection to your school or classroom library to add depth to collections on organic farming, sustainable agriculture and Chinese history.

 Reviewed by Cathy Ballou Mealey

 Where obtained: I reviewed a digital advanced reader copy from the publisher and received no other compensation.
 The opinions expressed here are my own.

-(Greenwillow Books/HarperCollins, $17.99, Ages 4-8)
+THIS IS IT by Daria Peoples-Riley (Greenwillow Books/HarperCollins, $17.99, Ages 4-8)

 is reviewed today by Cathy Ballou Mealey.